notgitbleed/notgitbleed.github.io/index.md

 # Name
 When we first started researching this issue (July/August 2021) Carolos Foscolos came up with the name GitBleed[^4], he also created a logo and registered ```gitbleed.com```.
-We also then registered gitbleed as a github handle, gitbleed@gmail.com and @gitbleed on twitter.
-We have been holding off publishing details to allow GitHub time to implement mitigations.
+We also then registered gitbleed as a github handle and @gitbleed on twitter etc. We have been holding off publishing details to allow GitHub time to implement mitigations.

 In the meantime, other researchers found an issue with